iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/The Catalyst Acceleration Idea Part I.md

 The proof here comes from the recursive definition of the estimating sequence $\phi_k$.
 $\gamma_k$, v_k comes from a hessian and gradient argument on the recursive form.
-It is essentially the same argument from what can be found in [Nestrov Estimating Sequence of Proximal Gradient](Nestrov%20Estimating%20Sequence%20of%20Proximal%20Gradient.md).
+It is essentially the same argument from what can be found in [Nestrov Estimating Sequence of APG](Nestrov%20Estimating%20Sequence%20of%20APG.md).
 Without repeating, we work on the expression for $\phi_k^*$.

 $$